shirakaba/react-nativescript/README.md

 Same as for the usual NativeScript Core TypeScript template, but with the following modifications:

-Add this towards the beginning of your `webpack.config.js`:
+Assign this variable towards the beginning of your `webpack.config.js`:

 ```js
 const babelLoader = {